zsotroav/plushies/spec.md

 ## File formats
 Files are stored in a CSV format (using semicolons) with the following layouts:
-(Spaces are only for ease of reading, the file may not contain spaces in front of or after the semicolon)

 ### data/brands.csv
 Used for storing the brands in the game.